pmcharrison/psynet-mirror/demos/create_and_rate/README.md

 | `robot_voice` | The audio GSP example ported to create and rate.
 Creators need to create a voice for a robot, raters pick which voice best matches the robot.                                                                        | Audio GSP        | Select (`PushButtonControl`) or Rate on Likert scale (`PushButtonControl`) | single                         | > 1                  | ❌               | ✅                                    | To speed up the process previous creators can become raters. |
 | `gap`         |                                                                                                                                                                                                                      | Voice recording  | Select, forced choice (`PushButtonControl`)                                | single                         | > 1                  | ✅               | ✅                                    | Not recommended                                              |

+Also check out the tutorial in the documentation.